ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

        The excitation generators for Abelian symmetries are currently incompatible with density-fitting.
 Density fitting calculations should use **FAST-EXCITGEN OFF**.

+**NORENORMRANDEXCITS**
+    Default off.

+    Since we have already calculated the number of excitations possible for each symmetry type, there no need to renormalise all excitations with weight 1.
+As long as pairs of allowed occupied and virtual orbitals can be chosen without any bias, then we can generate random excitations in O[1] time.
+    This is default off since it will change previous results, however it is strongly recommended to be on for virtually all unweighted MC calculations, since it should speed up generation, especially in low symmetry and/or large systems.
+However, currently this facility is not possible for use with doubles with abelian symmetry, unless FASTEXCITGEN is OFF, or STORESTATELIST is activated.
+For single excitations, the list is not needed, and so they will always be chosen faster.

+**STORESTATELIST**
+    Default off.

+    This indicates that the list of state pairs is stored.
+This is taken by default to be off, however, for non-abelian symmetry, or if FASTEXCITGEN is OFF, then it will be stored no matter what.
+The advantage to storing the list is that NORENROMRANDEXCITS can be used with double excitations, leading to quicker generation of determinants if there is no weighting function.
+However, this can use a not insignificant amount of memory and some of the abelian features in the excitation generator setup are no longer used.
+    It is hoped that soon the ability to generate random unweighted excitations without renormalisation will be available without storage of the state pairs.

 **NEL** [NEL]
     Synonym for **ELECTRONS**.